windmill-labs/windmilldocs/docs/advanced/9_deploy_gh_gl/index.md

 # Deploy to Prod using a Git Workflow

-Windmill integration with Git repositories makes it possible to adopt a robust development process for your Windmill scripts, flows and apps.

-This feature can be referred as [Git Sync](../11_git_sync/index.mdx) - Item mode.
+The integration with git works in three-folds:

+1. Github Action + CLI: upon any commit to a particular branch, the Github action will run the `wmill` CLI and push to a Windmill workspace this works using the CLI doing `wmill sync push --raw` (non-EE)
+2. Git Sync (Workspace mode): Windmill automatically committing to a git repository upon any deploy to a workspace, this works using the CLI doing `wmill sync pull --raw` (EE).
+Having it commit back to windmill has 2 benefits:

+- It ensures that any automatically created metadata files are wrote-back (in case you pushed a script without its metadata for instance)
+- It ensures that any modification done in the UI is kept in sync with the git repository and guarantees a bi-sync between the repo and the UI

+3. Git Sync (Item mode): Windmill automatically create a branch specific to that item (and whose name is derived from that item) that targets the branch set in the git sync settings, upon any change to any items, be it from the UI or from git (EE).
+This should be coupled with a Github action that automatically create a PR when a branch is created.
+This PR can then be reviewed and merged.
+Upon being merged to the prod branch, a Github action as described in 1. would then deploy it to the prod branch.

-The process is as follows:
+Once everything is setup, the process is as follows:

-- Users iterate and make their changes in the "staging" Windmill workspace UI or in the staging branch directly.
+- Users iterate and make their changes in the "staging" Windmill workspace UI or in the git staging branch directly.
-- Every time a Windmill App, Flow or Script is deployed to that workspace (via Windmill's UI or through the github action that deploys to staging upon any change), Windmill automatically commits it to this repo and creates one branch per app/flow/script.
+- Every time a Windmill App, Flow or Script is deployed to that workspace (via Windmill's UI or through the github action that deploys to staging upon any change), Windmill automatically sync it back to the repo on the "staging" branch (Git Sync - Workspace mode) and also create a branch that targets prod and keep it in sync with any new changes (Git Sync - Item mode)
-- On every commit from Windmill, PRs are automatically created via a [GitHub Action](https://docs.github.com/en/actions).
+- On every new branch created, PRs are automatically created via a [GitHub Action](https://docs.github.com/en/actions).
 Approved GitHub users can review and merge those PRs.
 - Every time a PR is merged, another GitHub Action automatically deploys the change to a "production" Windmill workspace.

+Note that although the CLI is used by both the GitHub Action and the Git Sync, the CLI does not need to be used directly by any users and everything happen behind the scene in an automated way.

 This gives the flexibility to fully test new Windmill scripts, flows and apps, while having them [version-controlled](../13_version_control/index.mdx) and deployed in an automated way to the production environment.